ryanbarringtoncox/request_threader/README.md

 # Request Threader

-Right now these scripts are configured to query ebay for given search words, write and analyze the whole DOM locally as html file.s This is a testing experiment and the script will be genericized further if useful.
+This program is configured to query ebay for given search words via http.
+It simulates browser user typing in search keyword and then writes the returned html locally.
+This is a testing experiment and the script will be genericized further if useful.

 ## Basic Usage